EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

 `variable` is the final argument, and is simply the name of the MRS variable being checked.

-Now that we've seen all the arguments, here they are all together being used to check for an interpretation where the speaker is asking about having the concept of, not instances of, something.
-For example, "Do you have specials?".
+Now that we've seen all the arguments, here they are being used to check for an interpretation where the speaker is asking about having the concept of, not instances of, something.
+For example, "Do you have specials?", referring to the existence of specials, not how many are left of them.
 Since the implementation of most of this depends on your implementation, it isn't a library function.
 However, it will be the same for most of your predications so you can create one of your own:

 ~~~
 @Predication(vocabulary,